Practicing Mindfulness Meditation To Lower Hypertension and Stress

 Modern life has placed so much stress in front of us that we have no idea how to deal with information overload.
+With the advent of the corona-virus we are bludgeoned 24 hours a day with stressing information.
 I have found that watching the news has such an effect on my mental health that I have chosen to no longer watch it.

 The body-mind connection

 If you are not sure of the truth about a body-mind connection, I can tell you from my own experience it is there and can be very strong.

 For example, I used to work in a very stressful environment.
 I could be happy, going along and just doing my job.
 If I had any interaction with my boss who was always angry, within 5 minutes of that interaction, I would have so much pain in my body I could almost hardly walk.